 - Only works once request processing has reached a certain point.
-Connection-level issues which occur before that point won't be logged. - The unexpected Location container works around a bug which sf may have fixed since yesterday.
+Connection-level issues which occur before that point won't be logged. - The unexpected Location container workaround is needed in 2.4.0-2.4.3, but the issue is resolved in trunk and hopefully the workaround will not be needed in 2.4.4.